 So far I've mentioned how NOT to comment.
 I'm getting to the how to comment part now.

 Once you've read a story, it doesn't take you long to say what you liked about it, and what you didn't like.
-You have two options to create a really great comment which can easily be the size of two sentences or so, and take about a minute of your time.
+You have two options to create a really great comment which can easily be the size of two sentences or so, and take about a minute of your time, dramatically less time than it took you to actually read the story in the first place.

 Tell the parts of the story that you disliked, and some suggestions on how the author can fix them.
 This can be done GENTLY, it's not all that hard, and gentler criticism has a much greater chance of making a lasting change in the author's writing.
 Once you've said what you don't like, refresh and invigorate them by doing #1 -- EVEN IF YOU HAVE TO LIE.
 Pick out SOMETHING good, even if it's just the idea.
 If it's completely awful, tell the author that it has potential, and that practice makes perfect!
 These are still true, and they'll leave the author (hopefully) ready to improve their game with the advice you've given.